inofix/maestro.py/readme.md

 ## Dependencies management, with `pip`

-Dependencies are listed in `./requirements.txt`.
+Dependencies are listed both in `./requirements.txt` and in `./setup.py`.
 We install them through `pip`, python's package manager.

 ## Environement management with `virtualenv`